Alain-NIYONEMA/Challenge-Fullstack-Web-App-Zatec/Coding-Challenge-Assessment.md

 ### APIs and Docs

-Use the following free and open API to gather data data:
+Use the following free and open API to gather data:

 - [Game of Thrones API](https://anapioficeandfire.com/Documentation#houses)